Back to Blog

 How to avoid risk management mistakes:

-• Always use stop losses
+• Always use a stop loss.
+Period.

-• Diversify across different pairs
+• Diversify across different pairs if you trade more than one.

-• Never trade with money you can't afford to lose
+• Never trade with money you can't afford to lose.

 Mistake 4: Emotional Trading